Climate Change and Energy

 Recent Events and Activities

 The CCEWP is taking an active interest in the implications of Brexit for climate change and energy law.
-In August 2016 we submitted written evidence to the House of Commons Energy and Climate Change Committee's ongoing inquiry into the implications for UK climate policy on leaving the EU (available below, under Consultation Responses).
+In August and September 2016 we submitted written evidence to the House of Commons Energy and Climate Change Committee's ongoing inquiries into the implications for UK climate and energy policy on leaving the EU (available below, under Consultation Responses).
 Our Brexit page gives links to other papers and submissions that the group has produced or contributed to.

 Paris COP21 climate conference